 - 1-2 handful green salad fresh, spinach, nussli, radiccio or whatever else is in season

-- 2-3 TBS creamy dressing for salad plus a drizzle olive oil and vinegar
+- 2-3 TBS italian salad dressing for salad plus a drizzle olive oil and vinegar

-- 1 TBS ground pumpkin seeds for garnish
+- 1 TBS pumpkin seeds ground up, for garnish

 - for the salad, wash and assemble your ingredients-use what you have. carrots, onions, tomatoes, cucumber, sprouts.
 Dress with olive oil, balsamic, and a drizzle of perhaps a french dressing.
 Sprinkle on seeds, nuts or dried fruits